12 Things You Need to Know About Your Nest Thermostat

 4. How to Turn Off a Nest Thermostat

-To select Off mode on the thermostat:
+To choose Off mode on the thermostat:

-• Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.
+• Hold the touch bar until the display reads “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.

-• You can also go to Mode from the main menu and select Off.
+• Or, from the main menu, go to Mode and select Off.

 Off mode is available on the Google Home app as well: